 The core element of the Competition is the moot court, which will take place on the final day of the Competition.
 Through a fictional case, students are encouraged to rise to the top of their abilities and demonstrate their acquired expertise in IHL in front of a highly respected and experienced jury.

-More information about the regulations of the competition and the way you can apply can be found in the following documents:
+More information about the regulations of the competition and the way you can apply can be found here.

-To apply please send the application form of your team to firstname.lastname@example.org.
 Please note that every team should also write a paper.
-The deadline for registration is November 4, 2017.
+The deadline for registration is November 10, 2019.